khangduongn/ANS-OME-Scripts/README.md

 This command lets you go inside the Docker container environment and run commands within the environment to make changes.

+#### Mount Volumes

+To import images from the host server (the server that is running the Omero Docker containers) to the Omero web application, you must perform [in-place importing](#in-place-import).

 ### Method 2: Direct Installation

 To install Omero directly onto your server without the use of containerization, you can follow the installation instructions on the [Omero System Administrator Documentation page](https://omero.readthedocs.io/en/stable/sysadmins/).
 This page also gives you resources on how to manage and optimize Omero (recommended for system administrators).
 You can also install the Omero server using installation scripts available at this [GitHub repository](https://github.com/ome/omero-install).
 Please read the instructions carefully and ensure you have the required prerequisites and system specifications to install and run Omero.
 Make sure to install both Omero.server and Omero.web.
 Currently, there are no official scripts available to easily install Omero.web.
 You need to follow the instructions provided in the System Administrator Documentation page.